-If you have an Enthusiast plan you can subscribe to up to 5 personal, airport or other official stations.
-The advantage of subscribing to multiple weather stations is that the results will be evaluated to remove any particularly high or low readings which might be inaccurate.
+If you have an Enthusiast plan you can subscribe to up to five personal, airport, or other official stations.
+The advantage of subscribing to multiple weather stations is that the results will be evaluated to remove any particularly high or low readings that could be inaccurate.

 In this section, you have the option to set a weather station at a later time or select one now.